-Smell of alcohol on driver's breath was 'overpowering'
+Car driven through red light at 124km/h before fatal crash

 The man left the crash scene after a witness noticed the smell of alcohol on his breath was "overpowering".

-Police estimate Sunny Mikaiera Nepia, 30, was travelling at well above the 100kmh speed limit along Marshland Rd and at 117km when his work utility vehicle struck Rachael Florence Harris' car at the intersection of Mairehau Rd.
+Police estimate Sunny Mikaiera Nepia, 30, was travelling at well above the 100km/h speed limit along Marshland Rd and at 117km/h when his work utility vehicle struck Rachael Florence Harris' car at the intersection of Mairehau Rd.

 Harris, described as a "kindhearted" woman, died on impact.